Giulia Frasi: Addresses in London

-From 1745 to 1752 Giulia lived in Great Pulteney street, not far from Golden Square.
+From 1745 to 1752 Frasi lived in Great Pulteney street, not far from Golden Square.
 Great Pulteney Street had just been laid out during the area's redevelopment in the early eighteenth century (Many of the houses built at this time still survive today).
 The street was never fashionable though, nor was it identified with any trade or craft.
 Yet there was a large brewery and there were famous musical instrument makers as well: notably Kirkman's, which had been established there in 1739 and remained until 1750, and, from 1742 to 1774, the harpsichord-maker Burkat Shudi, founder of the firm now known as Broadwood & Sons.
 Composer Michael Festing also lived there between 1747 and 1752.

 Then she moved to Gerrard Street, which is now part of London's Chinatown.
 She lived there at Charles Churchill's (Horace Walpole's future brother-in-law) for many years with her daughter (born in 1743).
 At the time, the City of Westminster had its Penny Post offices at number 39.
 In 1740, No. 44 had become an apothecary's shop and was occupied until 1765 by the apothecary to George III's household.
 Many artists lived in Gerrard Street, for instance: the painter Chevalier Andrea Casali, or the architect John Crunden.
 The tavern at number 9 was the first home of The Club, founded in 1764 by Joshua Reynolds and Dr. Samuel Johnson.